- Get the most out of your visit with your doctor and cancer specialist

 Feel free to ask your team any questions.
 Let them know if you have concerns about your treatment and how you are feeling.

 You have a right to know how much your treatment will cost you.
 A serious illness often causes practical and financial difficulties.
 A basic understanding of the health care system in Australia can help avoid some hidden costs.
 Please discuss with your treating doctors what costs you may incur.

-If you are bulk-billed, the cost of services is met by Medicare, otherwise you’ll have to pay extra.
+If you are bulk billed, the cost of services are met by Medicare, otherwise you’ll have to pay extra.
 That’s the case even if your doctor only charges the scheduled fee, as Medicare refunds only 85%.
-The other 15% is called the gap amount (correct as at July 2009).
+The other 15% is called the gap amount (correct as at May 2022).

 If your doctor charges more than the scheduled fee your extra costs would be higher.
 The difference between what Medicare refunds and what your doctor charges is referred to as the out-of-pocket cost.

 You can speak to someone at the Medicare Customer Service Centre on 13 20 11 or visit Medicare Australia to find out how much of your treatment may be covered by Medicare and how much of the gap you may have to pay.